Trucking Rules and Regulations in Colorado

 Here in Colorado, the state is responsible for issuing commercial driver’s licenses and endorsements based on federal standards.
 In addition, it allows “grandfathered” semi-trailers up to 57’4” in length to operate lawfully in Colorado.
 (The DOT sets a hard limit for all states at 65” long.)

 We hope this page from Peters & Nolan, LLC, helps clarify some trucking requirements.
-If you were injured in a collision with a semi-truck, don’t hesitate to call (970) 243-4357 to speak to a Grand Junction truck accident attorney.
+If you were injured in a collision with a semi-truck on the Western Slope, don’t hesitate to call (970) 243-4357 to speak to a Grand Junction truck accident attorney.
 Trucking companies are notorious for bending the rules and trying to get away with it by intimidating victims.
 Don’t let them do that to you.
 Call us.

 First, let’s talk “Gross Vehicle Weight Rating” or GVWR.
 There are eight categories of truck, based on the maximum amount of weight a truck is certified to carry while driving, including the weight of the truck itself.
 Both the DOT and the manufacturer determine this rating.

 - Class 4: 14,001-16,000 pounds

 A commercial driver’s license (CDL) is only required to operate vehicles in Class 7 and 8.
 Because trucks smaller than this don’t have air brakes, they aren’t generally considered “commercial trucks,” even though box trucks and delivery vans are still used for business-related shipping.
 Whether you or a loved one was injured by an Amazon delivery driver or a tanker truck, it’s time to call a lawyer.

 From the FMCSA website itself, here are the Hours of Service rules for CDL holders: